Affiliate links on Android Authority may earn us a commission. Learn more.

-When it comes to software updates, Samsung is undoubtedly the fastest in business this year.
+When it comes to software updates, Samsung is undoubtedly among the fastest in business.
 It also offers the longest major OS upgrades in the market.
 The South Korean manufacturer rolled out the Android 12 update to its phones a month after Google pushed it out to the Pixels.
 By comparison, Samsung released its Android 11 update three months after launch, so it’s great to see the company come out with even faster updates this time around.

 Meanwhile, Samsung’s reigning flagship, the Galaxy S22 series, launched with Android 12 out of the box.
 However, it introduced version 4.1 of One UI with some cosmetic changes and a handful of new features, like the ability to choose virtual RAM.

 - First device(s) with stable Android 12: OPPO Find X3 Pro

 - Date of first stable rollout: December 1, 2021

 - Days passed since official OS launch: 57 days